bcbi/archive.2020.XMLconvert.jl/README.md

 # XMLconvert
 [![Build Status](https://travis-ci.org/bcbi/XMLconvert.jl.svg?branch=master)](https://travis-ci.org/bcbi/XMLconvert.jl)

 This package implements a few simple XML conversions.
-As of now, we can convert XMLs to nested `MultiDict` objects from the [DataStructure](https://github.com/JuliaLang/DataStructures.jl) package.
+As of now, we can convert XMLs into nested `MultiDict` objects from the [DataStructure](https://github.com/JuliaLang/DataStructures.jl) package.
 We can also convert XMLs to JSONs.
 Note that as of this writing, we drop the attributes of the XML.

-### Installation
+### Setup
 ```{Julia}
 Pkg.clone("https://github.com/bcbi/XMLconvert.jl.git")
 ```